2-Step Agent: A Framework for the Interaction of a Decision Maker with AI Decision Support: The 2-Step Agent framework

 This second agent model is depicted in Figure \ref{fig:agent_model} (c).
-The crucial difference between this model and a regular SCM is that the noise variables are \textit{not} assumed to be independent but rather they are initialized with the joint posterior obtained in the previous Bayesian step.
+The crucial difference between this model and a regular SCM is that \textit{the distributional parameters of the noise variables are \textit{not} assumed to be independent but rather they are initialized with the joint posterior} obtained in the Bayesian update.
 The agent is thus drawing an inference over a distribution of possible SCMs.

-To decide what to do on the new instance, the agent then calculates the effect of the intervention on the model $\mathcal{A}_{inf}$ where the joint distribution of the noise is set to the posterior calculated over $\mathcal{A}_{hist}$.

-\begin{definition}[Decision rule] To make a decision, the agent first sets the joint distribution of the inference model according to the posterior on the historical model:
+\begin{definition}[Decision rule] To decide on treatment, the agent sets the joint distribution of the inference model drawing from the posterior learned in the previous step: